jillxoreilly/StatsCourseBook/_sources/prepwork_intro.md

 ### More practice

-I can't believe aanyone will get this far, but if you do, you can find more coding practice exercises <a href="https://pynative.com/python-basic-exercise-for-beginners/">here</a>
+I can't believe anyone will get this far, but if you do, you can find more coding practice exercises <a href="https://pynative.com/python-basic-exercise-for-beginners/">here</a>